simonczerwinski/simonczerwinski/README.md

 ### Hi there 👋

 Welcome to my GitHub profile, I'm Simon Czerwinski.
-This is my Website  ( Under development with the latest React js. ) where I manage the content from my own CMS built with Next js.
+This is my Website  ( Under development with the latest React js. ) where I manage the content from my own CMS.
 In my website I showcase my journey as a frontend developer with full stack experience.
 I'm passionate about creating engaging and user-friendly web experiences.
 This README provides a brief overview of what you'll find here.

 ## About Me